SUPLA/supla-cloud/Development.md

 1. Install a web server with PHP Support.
 We recommend [Apache](http://httpd.apache.org/docs/2.4/).
    On Winows machines, you can install [XAMPP](https://www.apachefriends.org/pl/index.html).
 2. Install [MySQL database server](https://dev.mysql.com/downloads/installer/) (XAMPP already contains it).
 3. Install [Node JS LTS](https://nodejs.org/en/).
-Version 8.x is proved to be working.
+Version 14.x with NPM 7.x is proved to be working.
 4. Install [Git](https://git-scm.com/), then fork and clone the repository with `git clone` command.
    It is good idea to clone in into a directory from which Apache can server the application (for example, `/var/www/supla-cloud` or `C:\xampp\htdocs\supla-cloud` or wherever